hashicorp/terraform-provider-vault/website/docs/r/ldap_secret_backend.html.md

 * `userdn` - (Optional) LDAP domain to use for users (eg: ou=People,dc=example,dc=org)`.

+* `skip_static_role_import_rotation` - (Optional) If set to true, static roles will not be rotated during import.
+  Defaults to false.
+Requires Vault 1.16 or above.

 ## Attributes Reference

 No additional attributes are exported by this resource.